arc-1409/hackathonProject/README.md

 - Resolved bugs in team lookups
 - Added German Bundesliga to the Lexicon
-- Swtiched up to using commander.js's command positionals instead of flags
-- Centralize, compress, and optimize algorithms as well as deleted unneeded folders for cleaner code and file organization
+- Centralized, compressed, and optimized algorithms as well as deleted unneeded folders for cleaner code and file organization
 - Resolved optional parameters passing into algorithms by passing objects instead of object properties individually (10 OCT 25)
+- Alogirhtm now accepts any combination of command arguments and options for user input

 ## ⏳ Future Features